Skip to main content

 [root@ip-172-31-33-69 ~]# aws fsx --region us-east-1 create-storage-virtual-machine --name svmkafkatest --file-system-id fs-02ff04bab5ce01c7c

-5. Once you have configured your primary Storage Virtual Machine, SSH into the newly created FSx for NetApp ONTAP filesystem and create volumes in storage virtual machine using below sample command and similarly we create 6 volumes for this validation.
+5. Once you have configured your primary Storage Virtual Machine, SSH into the newly created FSx ONTAP filesystem and create volumes in storage virtual machine using below sample command and similarly we create 6 volumes for this validation.
 Based on our validation, keep the default constituent (8) or less constituents which will provides better performance to kafka.

 FsxId02ff04bab5ce01c7c::*> volume create -volume kafkafsxN1 -state online -policy default -unix-permissions ---rwxr-xr-x -junction-active true -type RW -snapshot-policy none -junction-path /kafkafsxN1 -aggr-list aggr1